wvanbreukelen/Flyer-2.0/README.md

 ### Controllers

-Your controller has to extend the BaseController, which is located in app/controllers/BaseController.php You are free to edit the BaseController as anything you like, but always extend it in your own controller!
+Your controller has to extend the BaseController.
+You are free to edit the BaseController as anything you like, but always extend it in your own controller!

 Example of a well written controller